Sponsoring a Lone Pine animal is the perfect way to support not only our wildlife but also their wild counterparts.

 Upon payment of your sponsorship, you will receive an email confirmation receipt.
 Our team will then be in touch shortly via email with your sponsorship certificate.

 Meet Poppy, aka “Miss Independent”.
-Born on the 29th of June 2019, she is a strong-willed, little go-getter of a koala joey who can’t wait to be big and strong so she can go exploring.
+Born on the 29th of June 2019, she is a strong-willed, little go-getter of a koala who can never get enough attention from her care team.

 Poppy has been melting hearts from the moment she left her mums pouch with her independent and feisty nature.
 She’s a little koala with a big personality.

 Both born on the 6th of August, 2019 (although not siblings!), Jindy and Stirling are Lone Pine’s two youngest dingoes.